dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 In a recent post titled [5 Things that should be Automated in a TypeScript/Javascript Monorepo](https://frontendrescue.com/posts/2023-09-04-5-things-to-automate), I mentioned the importance of automating performance testing.

-I have a GitHub action that adds performance metrics as a git comment on every pull request commit to highlight any problems.
+I have a GitHub action that adds performance metrics as a comment to a pull request on every commit that highlights any problems.
 I use [webpagetest](https://www.webpagetest.org/) to run the tests, and the results highlight the unnecessary loading of all the large images on the website you are currently viewing's home page.

 ![webpage test results](https://res.cloudinary.com/ddospxsc8/image/upload/v1695914718/webpagetest-images_glttuy.png).